 The transparency principle also requires good record keeping so that the reasons can be provided for the award decision and individual scores.
-See Lancashire Care NHS Foundation Trust, Blackpool Teaching Hospitals NHS Foundation Trust v Lancashire County Council [2018] EWHC 1589 (TCC) at paragraphs 52 to 54.
+See LancashireCare NHS Foundation Trust, Blackpool Teaching Hospitals at paragraphs 274 to 278, where a technical breach of the duty of transparency was established which was de minimis and had no causative effect.
+In Bromcom

+NHS Foundation Trust v Lancashire County Council [2018]

+EWHC 1589 (TCC) at paragraphs 52 to 54 and Bechtel